 - Empty the cake mix in a deep mixing bowl and follow the instructions on the box.
 After adding the quantity of oil and water indicated, add the spices and the orange zest.

 - Beat the batter for 2 minutes until all ingredients are well incorporated.

 - Bake for 20-25 minutes.
-The cake is done when toothpick is inserted in the center comes out clean.
+The cake is done when a toothpick inserted in the center comes out clean.

-- Let the cake cool down to room temperature and drizzle over the warm syrup.
+- Let the cake cool to room temperature and drizzle the warm syrup over it.

 - Add the sugar to the water in a medium saucepan over low heat.
 Stir continuously to dissolve the sugar.

 - Add the cinnamon stick and the orange rind when the sugar has completely dissolved.

 - Let the syrup boil for 3 to 5 minutes.